agnostic-apollo/tudo/README.md

   [ --sleep-if-fail ]
                      If '--sleep' option is passed, then only sleep if exit code of tudo does not equal '0'.
+  [ --su-path=<path> ]
+                     Absolute path for su binary to use instead of searching for it in default search paths.
+  [ --su-bin-path-add=0|1 ]
+                     Whether to append path to su binary directory to '$PATH' exported for android priority.
   [ --title=<title> ]
                      Title for tudo shell terminal.
   [ --work-dir=<path> ]